dhdeangelis/lcplot/README.md

 lcplot – a program to plot light curves of variable stars

 # About
-lcplot is a command-line program that plots light curves for variable stars using data from the [American Association of Variable Star Observers (AAVSO)](https://www.aavso.org/).
+lcplot is a command-line program that plots light curves of variable stars using data from the [American Association of Variable Star Observers (AAVSO)](https://www.aavso.org/).

 lcplot is written in [Perl 5](https://github.com/Perl/perl5).
 Apart from the Perl executable, lcplot also needs the Perl modules [DateTime](https://metacpan.org/pod/DateTime), [Astro::Time](https://metacpan.org/pod/Astro::Time), and [LWP::Simple](https://metacpan.org/pod/LWP::Simple), and [gnuplot](http://www.gnuplot.info/) as plotting engine.